wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [PipBoy DoF Disabler](https://www.nexusmods.com/newvegas/mods/77321) - Removes the depth of field effect while in the pip-boy interface.

 [Show Water Source H2O](https://www.nexusmods.com/newvegas/mods/85103) - Water sources will show their hydration amount instead of HP when the player is in hardcore mode.
-- Current incompatible with MUX.
+- Currently incompatible with MUX.

 [Sleep, wait, hardcore needs](https://www.nexusmods.com/newvegas/mods/85148) - Shows the amount of H2O, FOD, and SLP that will be gained/lost while sleeping.